yue0814/Coursera-Cpp/README.md

 # Coursera-Cpp

-### These were all exercises of the course "Program Design and Algorithm" from Peking Univeristy
+These were all programming exercises of the course "Program Design and Algorithm" from Peking Univeristy on Coursera.